diegopoza/guest-writer/articles/flutter_auth0.markdown

 }
 ```

 The code snippet above creates a simple screen with a login button.
-In the `onPressed()` function of the button, two operations are performed - a call is made to the `launchURL()` function from `/lib/utils/auth_utils.dart` to launch the URL returned by `getAuthorizationUrl()` from `/lib/utils/url_utils.dart` using ChromeCustomTabs; and a `getReceivedURL()` function is called to leverage on the `uni_links` package in setting up a stream whose function is to listen to incoming URLs that will be deeplinked into the application.
+In the `onPressed()` function of the button, two operations are performed - a call is made to the `launchURL()` function from `/lib/utils/auth_utils.dart` to launch the URL returned by `getAuthorizationUrl()` from `/lib/utils/url_utils.dart` on the user's browser; and a `getReceivedURL()` function is called to leverage on the `uni_links` package in setting up a stream whose function is to listen to incoming URLs that will be deeplinked into the application.

 Now, define the `getReceivedURL()` function by adding the code snippet below to the `LoginState` class in `/lib/screens/login.dart`: